Powerlearnproject/se-assignment-day-2-git-and-github-wekesaoliver-1/README.md

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

-## Discuss the importance of the README file in a GitHub repository.
-What should be included in a well-written README, and how does it contribute to effective collaboration?
-Key Steps in Setting Up a New Repository on GitHub:

 1. Create a GitHub Account:

 If you don't have one already, create a GitHub account.